clubajax/react-form/README.md

 Inline Cons:

  * Certain page layouts cannot be used.
 Specifically anything with `position: absolute` (rare) or `overflow: hidden` (more common).
+ * The width of the popup is based on the component width, not the window width.

-Absolute Positioned Pros and Cons are the inverse of teh lists above.
+Absolute Positioned Pros and Cons are the inverse of the lists above.

 ### Controlled vs Uncontrolled